-Quest ion 1

-a) If n is a positive integer explain why the expression 2n + 1 is always an odd number.

-b) Use algebra to prove that the product of two odd numbers is also odd.
-(1)
+- a) If n is a positive integer explain why the expression 2n + 1 is always an odd number. - b) Use algebra to prove that the product of two odd numbers is also odd.

-(4)

-Quest ion 2

 a) Prove that the sum of four consecutive whole numbers is always even.

-(3)

 b) Give an example to show that the sum of four consecutive number is not always divisible by 4.

-(2)

-Total / 10

-Triangle ABC has points M as the midpoints of AC and point N such that BN:CN = 2:3 a) Calculate \overrightarrow{MN} giving your answer in its simplest form.
+Triangle ABC has points M as the midpoints of AC and point N such that BN:CN = 2:3 b) Are the lines MN and AB parallel?
+Show all of your working.

-$$\overrightarrow{AM} = a$$ $$\overrightarrow{AB} = 2b$$
+$\overrightarrow{AM} = a$

+- $\overrightarrow{AB} = 2b$ - a) Calculate \overrightarrow{MN} giving your answer in its simplest form.